-Tax class ratios for 2002 have increased in relation to the residential class for all property classes except farm land and farm improvements.
-This reflects the market value increase experienced in the residential class while assessments in other classes have either decreased, or increased slightly, in comparison to the residential class.
+Tax class ratios for 2003 have increased in relation to the residential class for all property classes.
+This reflects the market value increase experienced in the residential class while assessments in other classes have either decreased, or increased at a lesser rate than the residential class.